SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Parameter's value is split into integral part and first 6 digits of real part.
 Note that real part is unsigned - sign is carried with integral part.

-## `acknowledge` message

-Just a dumb message simulator sends in response to messages that doesn't require any meaningful answer.
-Those messages are:

-* `turn`
-* `change size`
-* `change color`

-Message doesn't contain anything.

 ## `bump` message